Dr Nicholas Chartres

 About

-He specialises in studying the commercial determinants of health — examining how corporations in the chemicals, fossil fuels, and nutrition industries shape scientific evidence and delay regulation to protect their interests at the expense of public health.
+Dr Nicholas Chartres is an Associate Professor, School of Pharmacy Faculty of Medicine & Health at the University of Sydney, and the scientific lead of the Center to End Corporate Harm.
+He specializes in studying the commercial determinants of health — examining how corporations in the chemicals, fossil fuels, and nutrition industries shape scientific evidence and delay regulation to protect their interests at the expense of public health.

-As lead author of the first systematic study on how industry sponsorship influences nutrition research outcomes, Nick has pioneered methods to identify, quantify, and reduce corporate bias in science.
-His work now spans microplastics, environmental chemicals, and systematic review methodology in environmental health.
+As lead author of the first systematic study on how industry sponsorship influences all nutrition research outcomes, Nick has pioneered methods to identify, quantify, and reduce corporate bias in science.

-Nick works with the WHO/ILO Joint Estimates Working Group on work-related burden of disease, advises on chemical risk assessments at the US EPA, and has contributed to international plastics treaty negotiations.
 He is a committed science communicator, regularly translating complex research for the public through broadcast media, podcasts, and written journalism.

 University of Sydney UCSF PRHE Center to End Corporate Harm WHO/ILO Working Group Navigation Guide